-Some areas of practice require improvement including three minor shortfalls regarding GQ standards.
-Advice was also given in relation to these standards.

-The HTA requires the Designated Individual to submit a completed corrective and preventative action (CAPA) plan setting out how the shortfalls will be addressed, within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
+Some areas of practice require improvement including seven minor shortfalls in relation to preventative action (CAPA) plan setting out how the shortfalls will be addressed, within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.